 Most of the time, if your business has already been claimed, it’s because the previous owner claimed it and never transferred the listing.
 This is the most common reason for this problem.

-You may also have forgotten that you have already claimed your listing, forgotten your login details for your Google My Business profile, or forgotten the business email account that you used to previously claim the listing.
+You may also have forgotten that you have already claimed your listing, forgotten your login details for your Google Business Profile profile, or forgotten the business email account that you used to previously claim the listing.
 Sometimes someone else in your business has already claimed the listing.

 If you have asked all of your employees and co-workers and found that nobody else has claimed the business, someone may have claimed your account for nefarious reasons, such as a disgruntled employee or a competing business.